EnigmaCurry/qos/README.md

    * Once paired, choose `enable (rfcomm KISS service)`.
    * Choose `check (AX.25 connection)` and verify the service started.

-If successful, the status should show the service is `active (exited)`, and you should see the details for a network device named `ax0`, which does not show an IP address, but instead shows your station callsign, e.g.:
+If successful, the status should show the service is `Active: active (exited)`, and you should see the details for a network device named `ax0`, which does not show an IP address, but instead shows your station callsign, e.g.: